 630.05.01 PAYMENT

 CHANGE This subsection to read as follows:

+NOTE TO SPEC WRITER: Make sure video inspection is incidental to new structures and pipe replacements per DCSWCS SD-18

-The accepted quantity of (SIZE) (TYPE) SANITARY SEWER PIPE will be paid for at the contract unit price of linear foot and shall include all materials, equipment and labor required including, but not limited to, removal of pavement and the placing of the Permanent Patch; excavation (regardless of depth); shoring; dewatering; bedding; backfill; compaction; connections to existing facilities; abandon manholes; abandon pipe and connection of laterals; protection of existing utilities; disposal of all excess unsuitable material including disposal fees and all other items necessary to complete the work as shown on the Plans, as specified herein and as directed by the Engineer.
+The accepted quantity of (SIZE) (TYPE) SANITARY SEWER PIPE will be paid for at the contract unit price of linear foot and shall include all materials, equipment and labor required including, but not limited to, removal of pavement and the placing of the Permanent Patch; excavation (regardless of depth); shoring; dewatering; bedding; backfill; compaction; connections to existing facilities; abandon manholes; abandon pipe and connection of laterals; protection of existing utilities; internal video inspection; disposal of all excess unsuitable material including disposal fees and all other items necessary to complete the work as shown on the Plans, as specified herein and as directed by the Engineer.

-The accepted quantity of (SIZE) (TYPE) SANITARY SEWER MANHOLE will be paid for at the contract unit price of each and shall include all materials, equipment and labor required including, but not limited to, excavation; removal of existing manhole; shoring; grading; shaping; dewatering; aggregate base materials; granular backfill; drain rock; compaction; dowels; concrete; reinforcing steel; cones; steps; grout; PVC lining; precast concrete component; beams; grade rings; frames; grates; castings; lids; concrete collars around manholes; protection and restoration of all existing facilities; support and protection of all utilities and maintain existing sewer flows and all other items necessary to complete the work as shown on the Plans, as specified herein and as directed by the Engineer.
+The accepted quantity of (SIZE) (TYPE) SANITARY SEWER MANHOLE will be paid for at the contract unit price of each and shall include all materials, equipment and labor required including, but not limited to, excavation; removal of existing manhole; shoring; grading; shaping; dewatering; aggregate base materials; granular backfill; drain rock; compaction; dowels; concrete; reinforcing steel; cones; steps; grout; PVC lining; precast concrete component; beams; grade rings; frames; grates; castings; lids; concrete collars around manholes; protection and restoration of all existing facilities; internal video inspection; support and protection of all utilities and maintain existing sewer flows and all other items necessary to complete the work as shown on the Plans, as specified herein and as directed by the Engineer.

+NOTE TO SPEC WRITER: If you have a utility, crossing under a VCP pipe, it cannot be supported and it should be replaced per DSCWCS SD-18.
+Any other instances that meet the criteria for DSCWCS should also be quantified.

+The accepted quantity of REPLACE SANITARY SEWER PIPE WITH PVC PIPE (XX INCH), regardless of burial depth, will be paid for at the contract unit price of linear foot and shall include all materials, equipment and labor required including, but not limited to: trench excavation; placing of the temporary pavement patch; shoring; cutting and removal of segment of existing sewer pipe; furnishing and installation of new sewer pipe; bedding; trench backfill; compaction; connection to existing sewer pipe; connection and transition couplings / fittings; slurry encasement of sanitary sewer line (where required) for water quality purposes; support and protection of existing utilities; internal video inspection, disposal of all excess unsuitable material including disposal fees and all other items necessary to complete the work as shown on the Plans, as specified herein and as directed by the Engineer.

 Unless otherwise provided in the Special Provisions, no payment will be made for the removal of pavement and the placing of the Permanent Patch in accordance with section 208 “Trench Excavation and Backfill”.
 The cost thereof shall be considered as included in the price bid for Sanitary Sewer Pipe.

+Unless otherwise provided in the Special Provisions, no payment will be made for Internal Video Inspection as such.
+The cost thereof shall be considered as included in the price bid for construction or installation of the items to which Internal Video Inspection is required.

 The accepted quantity of [FILL IN ITEM DESCRIPTION] will be paid for at the contract unit price of [UNIT] and shall include all materials, equipment and labor required including, but not limited to, [FILL IN] and all other items necessary to complete the work as shown on the Plans, as specified herein and as directed by the Engineer.